Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Our accommodation is now listed as Koh Yao Noi Beach Resort - check out their prices here.

 The accommodation, as we are sure all others would as well, offered scooter rental and help with day trips and onward travel.
-The scooters cost 250 baht per day (£5.86 or $7.29) plus petrol when you needed it.
+The scooters cost 250 baht per day and were delivered straight to the bungalows!

 As with most of the Thai islands you can go as upmarket or budget with accommodation as you want.
 We would recommend staying on the south east of the island as this had a great combination of beaches, restaurants and bars all within walking distance.

-For all the islands accommodation choices, have a look at our handy map below:
+For all the islands accommodation choices, have a look at our handy map below.
+Just enter the dates you are planning to stay and click search:

 The Beaches of Koh Yao Noi